1jour1vin

 Food and wine pairings

-It pairs well with wood pigeon or poultry with chanterelle mushrooms, crispy chicken with soy sauce, or more generally, white or red meat, game, a cheese platter...
+It pairs well with wood pigeon or chicken with chanterelle mushrooms, crispy chicken with soy sauce, or more generally, white or red meats, game, and a cheese platter...

 Bettane & Desseauve